tech-nickk/100PROJECTSCHALLENGE/PROJECT 002 : Controlling 4 Wheeled Robot via Bluetooth with Gestures/README.md

 ## Getting Started
-Follow these steps to set up the project:

 ### Step 1: Assembling the Robot
 - Assemble the 4-wheeled robot chassis according to the manufacturer's instructions.